An abscess in the mouth is not the most pleasant thing to experience.

 The cost to deal with an abscess on the gum or tooth will depend to some extent on the treatment required and whether you are getting treatment on the NHS or privately.

-A gingival abscess might well be covered under a routine treatment, which is classified as Band 1 within the NHS pricing structure and at the time of writing costs £20.60.
+A gingival abscess might well be covered under a routine treatment, which is classified as Band 1m or an emergency Band 1.2 within the NHS pricing structure and at the time of writing costs £20.60 (England), £14 (Wales) or approx £10-12 in Scotland and Northern Ireland.

 However, periodontal of periapical abscesses will require additional treatment.